HennyNile/helpful_notebook/System_Setup/Postgres_Setup.md

 ## I. Requirements

 You could determine the name of a software in **ubuntu software center**.

+If you first make then install these missing packages, configure again before next m

 ### 1. GNU make